 While selenium is a naturally-occurring and essential micronutrient, it can become toxic to fish when it bioaccumulates in fish tissues.
-Because of the complexity of selenium toxicity, a more detailed approach to water quality standards is recommended for this element, taking into consideration both water column concentrations and accumulation of selenium in fish muscular and reproductive tissues.
+Because of the complexity of selenium toxicity, a more detailed approach to water quality standards is being recommended by U.S. EPA for this element, taking into consideration both water column concentrations and accumulation of selenium in fish muscular and reproductive tissues.